Be prepared for progressive changes

-Receiving a dementia diagnosis can be very difficult and emotional for both the individual and family.
+Receiving a dementia diagnosis can be very difficult and emotional for both the person with dementia and their family.
 You’ll all need time to process the news.
-The diagnosis does however mean that you can start to make plans about what help, information and support may be needed.
-Your loved one can begin to put their personal affairs in order so that they can be reassured that they can carry on living as they wish.
+The diagnosis does however mean that you can start to make plans about what help, information and support may be needed to carry on living as you all would wish.

-When you meet with the GP or specialist to discuss the diagnosis, try to get as much information as possible.
-Asking the questions below can help you get an idea of what to expect as the condition progresses, but bear in mind that everyone with dementia is different and their condition will be, too.
+When you meet with the GP or other specialists to discuss the diagnosis, try to get as much information as possible.
+Asking the following questions can help you get an idea of what to expect as the condition progresses.
+Bear in mind that everyone's experience of dementia is different.

 - What form of dementia is it?

 - What is likely to happen in the future?

 - What symptoms can be expected?